bproai/pieverse-desktop/Business Plan/business-plan.md

 ## Executive Summary

-PiEVerse Desktop is a revolutionary platform that embodies Reason ONE AI's mission to build bridges between humanity and Artificial General Intelligence.
+PieVerse Desktop is a revolutionary platform that embodies Reason ONE AI's mission to build bridges between humanity and Artificial General Intelligence.
 Founded in 2024 and headquartered in Mountain View, California, our company believes that AGI is not just a tool but a profound partner in humanity's journey of discovery.

 The modern information landscape overwhelms human cognitive capabilities, with valuable insights and connections often lost due to our natural limitations.
-PiEVerse addresses this challenge by creating a collaborative intelligence environment where humans and AGI work as partners, helping each other make sense of complex information and ideas.
+PieVerse addresses this challenge by creating a collaborative intelligence environment where humans and AGI work as partners, helping each other make sense of complex information and ideas.

 Our target market includes knowledge workers, researchers, creators, and decision-makers who seek to transcend cognitive boundaries and enhance their understanding of complex domains.
 As AGI capabilities continue to evolve, the market for human-AGI collaboration tools is experiencing unprecedented growth.

-PiEVerse will operate on a freemium business model, with a free tier offering basic collaborative features and premium tiers providing advanced capabilities for deeper human-AGI partnership.
+PieVerse will operate on a freemium business model, with a free tier offering basic collaborative features and premium tiers providing advanced capabilities for deeper human-AGI partnership.
 By making our technology accessible while providing advanced features for professional users, we align with our commitment to global accessibility and impactful systems.

 We are seeking $750,000 in seed funding to advance our technology, expand our team of 2-10 employees, and accelerate our mission of reimagining how humanity engages with intelligence—both artificial and human.